Recommended Canadian Rockies Guidebooks

 Although a few of our recommendations below are out of print, they are well worth searching out.
 An online search will find copies for sale at websites such as AbeBooks.com.

-Authors of the bestselling Canadian Rockies Trail Guide detail their favourite easy walks, short hikes and day trips in the Banff area.
+Co-author of the bestselling Canadian Rockies Trail Guide, Brian Patton details his favourite easy walks, short hikes and day trips in the Banff area.
 Each trail is described in detail and accompanied by a map and color photos.
 The trails are color-coded by region to make it easy to plan your outings.
-Patton and Robinson have been interpreting the natural and human history of the Canadian Rockies for more than 45 years, so you are in excellent hands here.
+Patton has been interpreting the natural and human history of the Canadian Rockies for more than 50 years, so you are in excellent hands here.

 Backcountry Huts & Lodges of the Rockies & Columbias